bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 **Version 1.2.0**

-In this release we've made some code improvements as well as improvements to class names and the JavaScript that powers most of the features.
+In this major release we've made many code improvements as well as improvements to class names and the JavaScript that powers most of the features.
 You will also have better and more access to filters and actions for customization.
+Also, new customizer settings and a new core style gives you quicker access to control the appearance of the banner.

+- Improvement: Switched to setting the policy URL in the customizer instead of under Settings > Reading.
+- Improvement: Added customizer settings for all texts as well.
+- Improvement: Added a second core style "Overlay", offering the option of showing the banner overlaid at the bottom instead of at the top.
 - Improvement: Better class names for the consent box.
-- Improvement: Switched to setting the policy URL in the customizer instead of under Settings > Reading.
 - Improvement: Re-structured the JavaScript code.
 - Improvement: Ensure we get languages from all possible storage folders in WordPress.
 - Improvement: Added filter to disable stylesheet loading.